mlomb/redis-rank/README.md

 ## Running tests

-No Redis server is required. [ioredis-mock](https://www.npmjs.com/package/ioredis-mock) is used to mock Redis.
+A Redis server with default configuration is expected in localhost.
+Note: **The database will be flushed**.

 ```shell
 $ npm test
 ```

+I tried with [ioredis-mock](https://www.npmjs.com/package/ioredis-mock) but it has some problems with lua scripts.

 # License